m-murad/compressor-head/readme.md

 ### <a id="google_cloud"></a>Set up *Compressor-head* in Google Cloud Platform
 #### Steps to follow
-Before starting with steps you must have installed the lastest version of [Phyton](https://www.python.org/) on your local machine.
+1.Before starting with steps you must have installed the lastest version of Python.
+2.For installing Python go to www.python.org and install it for your operating system.

 1. **Sign up** or **log in** to the [Google Cloud Platform Console](https://console.cloud.google.com). ***(important)***